Energy policy of Russia

-Russia's energy policy which is set out in the government's Energy Strategy document, first approved in 2000, which sets out the government's policy to 2020 (later prolonged up to 2030).
-The Energy Strategy outlines several key priorities: an increase in energy efficiency, reducing the impact on the environment, sustainable development, energy development and technological development, as well as improved effectiveness and competitiveness.
-Greenhouse gas emissions by Russia are large because of its energy policy.
-Russia, one of the world's energy superpowers, is rich in natural energy resources, the world's leading net energy exporter, and a major supplier to the European Union.
-While Russia has also signed and ratified the Kyoto Protocol numerous scholars note that Russia uses its energy exports as a foreign policy instrument towards other countries.
+Russia's energy policy is presented in the government's Energy Strategy document, first approved in 2000, which sets out the government's policy to 2020 (later extended to 2030).
+The Energy Strategy outlines several key priorities: increased energy efficiency, reducing the impact on the environment, sustainable development, energy development and technological development, as well as improved effectiveness and competitiveness.
+Russia's greenhouse gas emissions are large because of its energy policy.
+Russia is rich in natural energy resources and is one of the world's energy superpowers.
+Russia is the world's leading net energy exporter, and was a major supplier to the European Union until the Russian invasion of Ukraine.
+Russia has signed and ratified the Kyoto Protocol and Paris Agreement.
+Numerous scholars posit that Russia uses its energy exports as a foreign policy instrument towards other countries.

-In July 2008 Russia's president signed a law allowing the government to allocate strategic oil and gas deposits on the continental shelf without an auction procedure.
-On 17 February 2011, Russia signed a deal with China, stating that in return for $25 billion in Chinese loans to Russian oil companies, Russia will supply China with large quantities of crude oil via new pipelines for the next 20 years.
+In July 2008, Russia's president signed a law allowing the government to allocate strategic oil and gas deposits on the continental shelf without an auction procedure.
+On 17 February 2011, Russia signed a deal with China, stating that in return for $25 billion in Chinese loans to Russian oil companies, Russia would supply China with large quantities of crude oil via new pipelines for the next 20 years.

 As of 2014, oil and gas comprise over 60% of Russia's exports and account for over 30% of the country's gross domestic product (GDP).
 Russian energy policy of pumping 10.6 million barrels of oil a day is nearly 4 billion barrels annually.